sinedied/articles/articles/azure/mcp-function-runtime/mcp-functions-runtime.md

 > **Note:** Adjust the `arguments` array to point to your compiled server file (e.g., `lib/server.js` or `dist/server.js`), depending on your build setup.

-This configures the Azure Functions runtime to run your Node.js MCP server as a *custom handler*, which allows you to use any HTTP server framework (like Express, Fastify, etc.) without modification (**tip: it can do more than MCP servers!** 😉).
+The `hosts.json` file holds [metadata configuration](https://learn.microsoft.com/en-us/azure/azure-functions/functions-host-json) for the Functions runtime.
+The most important part here is the `customHandler` section.
+It configures the Azure Functions runtime to run your Node.js MCP server as a *custom handler*, which allows you to use any HTTP server framework (like Express, Fastify, etc.) without modification (**tip: it can do more than MCP servers!** 😉).

 ### Step 2: Configure the port correctly